Lauri1010/myyframework/README.md

 # myyframework
 php framework with advanced sql generation capabilities.
-With myyFramework you can make complex sql easily and fast and develop using a modular design with "get only what you need" (no database is set if needed, no bloated libraries on every request you do not need)
+With myyFramework you can make complex sql easily and fast and develop using a modular design with "get only what you need"
-Includes the following features
-Sql generation tool for most sql search queries (all join types, multiple join conditions).
-The tool generates the database mappings.
-Currently only works on mysql
-Router, Business logic.
-Built with principle of "don't need don't use".
-Modular structure Other unimplemented and unfinished features such as language translation, CMS.
-Automatic form generation, pagination tool Looking for developers to participate in the project as I do not have the time.

 Some examples